weewx/weewx/docs_src/hardware/vantage.md

     weectl device --dump

-This will dump all data archived in the Vantage memory directly to thee database, without regard to whether or not they have been seen before.
+This will dump all data archived in the Vantage memory directly to the database, without regard to whether or not they have been seen before.
 Because the command dumps _all_ data, it may result in many duplicate primary key errors.
 These can be ignored.